milonoir/yaml_rulz/README.md

 List validation
 ---------------

 List types are handled differently.
-Each list item in the template will be a __prototype__ item of that list it belongs to.
+Each list item in the schema will be a __prototype__ item of that list it belongs to.
 A prototype is also a bunch of key-value pairs, thus the values contain rules.
 When the validator encounters the same list in the resource it tries to find a matching prototype.
 First it looks if there is a prototype with the same key set, then rule validation follows.
 The order or list item validation might be different each time.